peach-lucien/otter/docs/03_results.md

    region-level; `low_evidence` is a hypothesis.
 2. Phenotypes that vary across the areal hierarchy are carried by π; phenotypes that vary through cortical depth are not. §3 is the evidence.
 3. Check reconstruction accuracy before translating into association cortex.
-Where it is low, the absence of a good counterpart is the finding rather than a failed query.
+A low value indicates the absence of a counterpart rather than a failed query.
 4. Spin-test every spatial correlation (`otter.eval.nulls.spin_null`) before reading it as significant.
-A permuted-π null is too lenient for a smooth map.
+A permuted-π null is not conservative enough for a spatially smooth map.